 10. Reporting of services carried out - confirmation of contracts and completed assignments

-By means of a contract note/confirmation or insome other way, DNB Markets will immediately report to the Client the services it has carried out or the contracts that have been entered into.
+By means of a contract note/confirmation or in some other way, DNB will immediately report to the Client the services it has carried out or the contracts that have been entered into.
 To the extent that this is relevant, the contract note/confirmation will include information on costs related to the trade carried out for the Client in accordance with the legal rules that apply to this.
 Apart from this, the contract note/confirmation will contain information in accordance with the prevailing law.

-Confirmations that are to be signed by the Client must be signed as soon as they are received and then returned to DNB Markets as stated in the confirmation or as agreed in some other way with the Client.
-If the client fails to report errors in the confirmation due to inadequate checking of same, in accordance with item 12 below, this may result in the customer being bound by the contents of the confirmation even they differ from what was agreed.
+Confirmations that are to be signed by the Client must be signed as soon as they are received and then returned to DNB as stated in the confirmation or as agreed with the Client.
+If the client fails to report errors in the confirmation due to inadequate checking of same, in accordance with items 19 and 28 below, this may result in the customer being bound by the contents of the confirmation even if different from what was agreed.

-The delivery of financial instruments registered in the Central Securities Depository may be confirmed by a change notice from the Central Securities Depository to the extent that the Client has agreed with the account operator that the Client is to receive such confirmations.
+The delivery of financial instruments registered in ES-OS may be confirmed by a change notice from ES-OS to the extent that the Client has agreed with the account operator that the Client is to receive such confirmations

 11. Right to cancel

-13. Breach of contract
+12. Breach of contract

 The Client is considered to have breached his/her obligations under these General Business Terms and Conditions when, among other things: